Faculty Research and Publications

 - ItemDoes rhetoric have a place in Wolhrapp's theory of argument?(University of Windsor, 2017) Stevens, KatharinaThis paper aims to determine whether rhetoric has a place in Wohlrapp's theory of argumentation.
 Wohlrapp's own attitude towards rhetoric is ambiguous.
 There are passages in his book where he grants that rhetoric might have a role to play when it comes to the subjective side of argumentation.
 Overall, however, he views rhetoric with deep suspicion.
 I argue that in spite of Wohlrapp's negative attitude, his theory of argumentation would benefit from integrating a theory of rhetoric.
 I take Wohlrapp's concepts of frame and insight as a starting point to make my case.

-- ItemSophisms and contempt for autonomy(The Pennsylvania State University, 2024) Stevens, KatharinaArgumentation theory tends to treat the distinction between intentional and unin- tentional fallacies—sophisms and paralogisms—as unimportant for the evaluation of argumentation.
+- ItemSophisms and contempt for autonomy(Penn State University Press, 2024) Stevens, KatharinaArgumentation theory tends to treat the distinction between intentional and unin- tentional fallacies—sophisms and paralogisms—as unimportant for the evaluation of argumentation.
 The article author believes this is so because argumentation the- ory tends to be focused on the epistemic functions of argumentation and fallacious arguments pose the same threat to the production of epistemic goods whether they are intentional or not, so the distinction is not needed for the epistemic evalua- tion of argumentation.
 This article argues that argumentation has a special connec- tion to respect for autonomy, one that enables it to also produce distinctly moral goods.
 Sophisms, but not paralogisms, spoil these goods.
 Worse—sophisms produce potentially continuing moral harms, while paralogisms do not.
 Therefore, the paralogism/sophism distinction should be reintegrated into argumentation theory's evaluative toolbox. duce potentially continuing moral harms, while paralogisms do not.
 Therefore, the paralogism/sophism distinction should be reintegrated into argumentation theory’s